wely/DevCamp/HOL/java/02-modern-cloud-apps/README.md

     ```

 1. Finally, lets make sure the configuration class is created when the application starts.
-Open `ApplicationConfig.java`, and add a line containing `AzureStorageAccountProperties.class` in the `@EnableConfigurationProperties` annotation and resolve the import for `AzureStorageAccountProperties`:
+Open `devCamp.WebApp.configurations.ApplicationConfig.java`, and add a line containing `AzureStorageAccountProperties.class` in the `@EnableConfigurationProperties` annotation and resolve the import for `AzureStorageAccountProperties`:
     ```java
     @Configuration
     @EnableConfigurationProperties(value = {